iscc/iscc-specs/docs/specification.md

 **Last revised:** {{ git_revision_date_localized }}

+!!! warning

+    This document is **out of date** early draft and retained for historic reasons only.
+Please follow **current development** at https://ieps.iscc.codes

 ## Abstract

 The **International Standard Content Code (ISCC)**, is an open and decentralized digital media identifier.
 An ISCC can be created from digital content and its basic metadata by anybody who follows the procedures of the ISCC specification or by using open source software that supports ISCC creation [conforming to the ISCC specification](#conformance-testing).